 Department of Computing Security (GCCIS)

-"An Asymptotic secrecy model and intelligent systems," Proceedings of the International Conference on Intelligent Systems and Knowledge Engineering.
-Held at Donghua University: Shanghai, China: 6-7 April 2006.
+B. Yuan, "An Asymptotic secrecy model and intelligent systems," 2006 International Conference on Intelligent Systems and Knowledge Engineering, Shanghai, 2006.

 RIT – Main Campus